- CSF is a clear liquid that cushions and surrounds your brain and spinal cord.

-- severe headache
+- a severe headache

-- stiff neck
+- a stiff neck

 - flu-like symptoms that persist or intensify

-- fatigue, lethargy, or muscle weakness
+- muscle weakness

 - changes in consciousness